rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

     return df
 ```
 4. Fixing mixing values:
+Handling missing data in Machine Learning is important as it may lead to drawing inaccurate inference from the data.

 We will delete the columns with more than half of its members empty (@Rodney - why?
 You need to explain these design choices with just a sentence or so)
 - ca